pin-cnx/laravel-aws-deploy/README.md

                 'AutoScalingGroupName' => 'The auto scale group name', 'SecurityGroups' => 'The security group of instance ie. sg-123456', 'InstanceType' => 'Instance type ie. t2.micro',
                 'VolumeSize' => 30, // SSD size
                 'region' => ['ap-southeast-1a','ap-southeast-1b'], // Region to spawn instances
-                'NoReboot' => True, // Is it will reboot the master instance to make AMI 'IsTerminateCurrentInstance' => true, // Is it will terminate the old launch confuguration's instance 'AMI_TAGS' => [ // What ever tag you need for the new instances [
+                'NoReboot' => true, //(Optional) Default:false Is it will reboot the master instance to make AMI 'IsTerminateCurrentInstance' => true, //(Optional) Default:false Is it will terminate the old launch confuguration's instance
+                'AMI_TAGS' => [ // (Optional) What ever tag you need for the new instances [
                         'Key' => 'stage',
                         'Value' => 'aws-deploy',